RMarkdown is great

 1. Analysing the data

 This is arguably the exciting section, where you get to fit your models, plot your graphs, create your summary tables.
 Anything that you plan to include in the write up of your analysis should be saved as a distinct file.
-This means any tables or figures should be saved in the folders you made for them (see Folder Structure).
+This means any tables or figures should be saved in the folders you made for them (see @Folder Structure).
 By doing this you don’t have to re-run the entirety of your code when you come back to work on your write up.

 1. Writing up